-Mandatory Retirement Distribution If you defer retirement and do not apply for retirement by April 1 following the calendar year in which you turn age 701⁄2, VRS will pay you a retirement benefit (Basic Benefit option), as required by law.
-If you are not vested, you will receive a refund of your member contribution account balance, excluding any member contributions made by your employer to your account after July 1, 2010, and the interest on these contributions.
 Member Benefit Profile (MBP) The Member Benefit Profile is your annual online benefits statement.
 It is based on information your employer reports to VRS through June 30 of each year.
-You can view your MBP through your myVRS member online account.
-Member Contributions You contribute 5 percent of your compensation each month to your member contribution account on a pre-tax salary reduction basis.
+You can view your MBP through your myVRS member online account Member Contributions You contribute 5 percent of your compensation each month to your member contribution account on a pre-tax salary reduction basis.
 If you are an employee of a school division or a political subdivision and were an active member as of June 30, 2012, your employer may have elected to phase in your 5 percent member contribution payment beginning July 1, 2012.
 Contact your human resource office for more information.
 The Code of Virginia prohibits members from borrowing from their member contribution accounts.
 Membership Date Membership is based on the date you are first reported to VRS in a covered position.
 If you have previous VRS service but took a refund, your membership is the date you return to covered employment.
 Non-Covered Employment Non-covered employment is a part-time position with a VRS-participating employer.
-Non-covered positions do not provide eligibility for benefits.
-Part-time positions typically require 80 percent or less of the hours of comparable full-time permanent positions.
+Non-covered positions do provide eligibility for benefits.
+Part-time positions typically require 80 percent or less of the hours of comparability full-time permanent positions.
 Some full-time positions may be considered non-covered if they are temporary and require 80 percent or less of the hours per year that would be considered full-time and permanent for that position.
 Note that some part-time permanent salaried state positions are covered under VRS.
-Normal Retirement Age Normal retirement age under the VRS Plan 1 is age 65.
+Normal Retirement Age Normal retirement age under the VRS Plan 2 is your normal Social Security retirement age.
 Order of Precedence If there is no valid beneficiary designation on file or your beneficiary is deceased at the time of your death, VRS is required by law to pay benefits according to an order of precedence.
 You designate a beneficiary on the Designation of Beneficiary (VRS-2).
 You can elect the order of precedence on the VRS-2 instead of naming a beneficiary.
 Part-Time Employment Part-time employment is typically 80 percent or less of full-time employment.
 Employers, not VRS, classify positions as full time or part time and define the hours applicable to each classification.
 Partial Lump-Sum Option Payment (PLOP) The Partial Lump-Sum Option Payment (PLOP) is one of the benefit payout options available at retirement.
 You may elect a PLOP if you work at least one year beyond the date you first become eligible for an unreduced retirement benefit.
 You can choose an amount equal to one, two or three times your annual retirement benefit amount, depending on how long you work beyond your unreduced retirement eligibility date.
 This option is paid from your member contribution account and reduces your monthly benefit.
+Plan 1 You are covered under Plan 1 if your membership date is prior to July 1, 2010, and you were vested before January 1, 2013, and have not taken a refund.
+You are covered under Optional Retirement Plan 1 if you have an ORP membership date before July 1, 2010.
+If you have a pre-July 1, 2010, ORP account balance and moved to a defined benefit plan, you must have any combination of VRS creditable service and/or ORP participation that totals five years as of January 1, 2013, to be considered a Plan 1 member.